saucelabs/sauce-school/tools/site/codelabs/Module4_SeleniumJS.md

 ```

-Now when you run npm test, you should see a confirmation that your test ran.
+Now when you run `npm test`, you should see a confirmation that your test ran.
 It should have taken longer than it did on your local machine.
 Remember to set the `source ~/.bash_profile` for your project folder if you have made any changes.

 <img src="assets/4.05D.png" alt="4 Passing Tests" width="350"/>